turbot/guardrails-docs/docs/getting-started/getting-started-azure/review-subscription-wide/index.md

 ## Step 2: Filter on controls for TLS version

-Your test storage account is in the `Alarm` (red) state out of policy.
+Your test storage account is in the Alarm (red) state out: of policy.
 Others, if created with the default TLS setting, are in the `OK` (green) state: in policy.

 <p><img alt="filter-2" src="/images/docs/guardrails/getting-started/getting-started-azure/review-subscription-wide/filter-2.png"/></p>